Attaining a high-profit margin is the goal for most businesses, right?

 Now that you’re aware of what qualifies as inventory and know the COGS formula, it’s time to understand why this metric is important.

 Importance of Costs of Goods Sold

 Simply put, you cannot determine your company’s profitability until the COGS is calculated.
-This is called gross profit and is produced by subtracting COGS from total revenue, then dividing that number by total revenue.
+This is called gross profit and is produced by subtracting COGS from total revenue.

 Another more tax-intensive reason why you should keep track of COGS is that it’s considered a business expense and is listed on the income statement.